Gastrodia crebriflora

 Gastrodia crebriflora, commonly known as dense potato orchid, is a leafless terrestrial mycotrophic orchid in the family Orchidaceae.
-It has a pale brown flowering stem and up to thirty five crowded, drooping, white to pale brown flowers.
+It has a pale brown flowering stem and up to thirty-five crowded, drooping, white to pale brown flowers.
 It is only known from the Blackdown Tableland in Queensland, Australia.

 Description

-Gastrodia crebriflora is a leafless terrestrial, mycotrophic herb that has a shiny, fleshy, pale brown flowering stem bearing ten and thirty five flowers pale brown to white, drooping, tube-shaped flowers.
+Gastrodia crebriflora is a leafless terrestrial, mycotrophic herb that has a shiny, fleshy, pale brown flowering stem bearing ten and thirty-five flowers pale brown to white, drooping, tube-shaped flowers.
 The sepals and petals are joined, forming a tube about 12-14 mm long with spreading tips.
 The tube has a warty base and is white inside.
 The labellum is about 10-12 mm long, about 3.5 mm wide and completely enclosed in the tube.
 Flowering occurs from September to October but the flowers are self-pollinating and short-lived.

 Taxonomy and naming

 Gastrodia crebriflora was first formally described in 1991 by David Jones from a specimen collected on the Blackdown Tableland in 1988.
 The description was published in Australian Orchid Research.
-The specific epithet (crebriflora) is derived from the Latin words creber meaning "thick", "close" or "numerous" and flos meaning "flower", referring to the many crowded flowers on this orchid.
+The specific epithet (crebriflora) means "crowded - flowered".